 The men’s basketball program has won the CIT Tournament (2012), advanced to the second round of the NIT (2013), and upset Duke in the second round of the NCAA Tournament (2014).
-The roster of coaches at Mercer have been fantastic both on and off the field during this span, and five key focus areas have been instrumental in the success and growth of the athletic department.
+The roster of coaches at Mercer has been fantastic both on and off the court/field during this span, and five key focus areas have been instrumental in the success and growth of the athletic department.

 Support Other Programs

-Mercer’s basketball, football, and baseball programs do an excellent job of supporting the other teams on campus.
-The football staff schedules recruiting weekends to coincide with basketball games, the baseball program conducts their ring ceremonies at football games which double with an alumni tailgates, and Mercer’s basketball coach, Bob Hoffman, has joined the student-section at football games and regularly attends men’s and women’s soccer matches.
+Mercer’s basketball, football, and baseball programs do an excellent job supporting the other teams on campus.
+The football staff schedules recruiting weekends to coincide with basketball games, the baseball program conducts their ring ceremonies at football games which double with an alumni tailgates, and Mercer’s basketball coach, Bob Hoffman, has joined the student section at football games and regularly attends men’s and women’s soccer matches.

 The basketball team “earns” their loyal student section by joining them during football.
 Each example of overlapping helps to create a culture of support across teams and programs.

 In many departments across the country, community service is mandatory.
 At Mercer, goals for community service by our athletes do exist.
 Community engagement, however, goes beyond traditional photo-op community service.

 The men’s basketball program regularly enjoys capacity crowds at Mercer.
 This was not the case six years ago.
 Almost as important as the success on the court has been Coach Hoffman’s ability to truly win over the Middle Georgia community.

 Early on during his tenure at Mercer, Coach Hoffman would literally go door to door, business to business, speak at Rotary Clubs, Exchange Clubs, Elks Clubs, Civic Clubs, and urge people to attend a game.
 This face to face “recruiting” of the community worked.